gmihaiescu/docker/tabix/README.md

 * as a developer, you can build the image using the docker file
 * as a user, download the image from Docker Hub

+Note that this image is an automated build on Docker Hub.

 ### Building the image

 1. Assuming docker is installed properly, build image with